gipplab/LaCASt-Artifact/README.md

    When asked where to store Wolfram scripts, you can simply press enter for the default path.
    This process may take some time.

 4. After a successful installation, you must activate the license.
-If you do not have a license, go to https://account.wolfram.com/login/oauth2/sign-in and click `create one`.
+If you do not have a license, go to https://account.wolfram.com/login/oauth2/sign-in and click `create one` (below the login window with the text "Don't have a Wolfram ID?").
 Fill out the form.
-After that, you should see a screen with "Get Your Free Wolfram Engine License".
+After that, you should see a screen with "Get Your Free Wolfram Engine License" (if not, move to https://wolfram.com/developer-license manually).
 Accept the "Terms and Conditions of Use" and click `Get license` and follow the instructions on the website.
 5. Start wolframscript and enter your credentials
     ```
     $ wolframscript